Blog Title

 Before we get into which schedule to use, let’s first define the TIA’s “date of impact”.

-The date of impact is the start of any delaying event, change in conditions, or unexpected circumstances that prevent the work from moving forwards.
+The date of impact is the start of any delaying event, change in conditions, or unexpected circumstances that prevents the work from moving forwards.

 Examples can include: